Title IX/Sexual Harassment

 Hearing

 A live hearing is required.
 The Title IX Coordinator will appoint a Hearing Panel comprised of three (3) members to preside over the hearing.
-The Hearing Panel will be chosen from a pool of designated and trained faculty and staff at the College and is charged with fairly, promptly, and impartially determining, based upon a preponderance of evidence, whether it is more likely than not that the Policy has been violated.
-Where circumstances warrant, the Title IX Coordinator may determine that an individual external to the College will be assigned to the Hearing Panel.
+The Hearing Panel will be chosen from a pool of designated and trained faculty and staff at the University and is charged with fairly, promptly, and impartially determining, based upon a preponderance of evidence, whether it is more likely than not that the Policy has been violated.
+Where circumstances warrant, the Title IX Coordinator may determine that an individual external to the University will be assigned to the Hearing Panel.
 The Hearing Panel members will not have a conflict of interest or bias.
 Neither the Title IX Coordinator nor the Investigator are permitted to serve as members of the Hearing Panel.

 The Title IX Coordinator will provide written notice at least five (5) business days before the hearing date to the Parties.
 The written notice will include, at a minimum: